Sharthak1705/python_task/README.md

-d# Stock Portfolio Tracker and Trade Analyzer
+# Stock Portfolio Tracker and Trade Analyzer

 ## Overview
 This project is a **Stock Portfolio Tracker and Trade Analyzer** designed to manage and analyze stock portfolios using real-world data.
 The application provides insights, generates trade signals, and simulates trades based on historical and real-time stock data.